 It is indeed surprising that in this tiny, isolated church, up a lane with just a few farms for company, this obscure story should be portrayed.
 But miracles fascinated the medieval artists, and miraculous episodes from apocryphal narratives by James, Thomas and the ‘pseudo-Matthew’ (all gospels that satisfied an understandable craving for information about the infancy of Jesus) appear in various churches.
 No doubt many such images have been lost.
 It’s a small miracle in itself that in this Oxfordshire church such a painting has survived.Philip Wilkinson, author of The English Buildings Book

-More information about the rest of the church can be found in the church guide.
+More information about the rest of the church can be found in the church guide or prayer leaflet.